-What I see, right now, as men we’re destined to stay in relationship mode for a period after a separation.
+We are sort-of destined to stay in relationship mode for a certain period after a separation.

 Like someone stole the identity we had before the relationship…

 And now we have to claw our way to back to who we were before the whole thing started.

 With all that we find ourselves trying way too hard.